gregheo/RWDevCon-WatchKit-1/0-Materials/Session 106 WatchKit I Lab.markdown

 ## Getting started

-Open **InterfaceController.swift** and look at your current implementation of `table(_:didSelectRowAtIndex:)`.
+Open **ScheduleInterfaceController.swift** and look at your current implementation of `table(_:didSelectRowAtIndex:)`.
 You're calling `presentControllerWithName()` to show another interface modally, but presenting a *page-based interface* modally is almost as easy!

 To start, replace the call to `presentControllerWithName()` with the following: